 You need motivation, drive, and dedication to make it as an Instagram influencer.
 But you also need patience.

 You may experience periods of frustration, wondering why your quality content isn’t attracting more followers, why brand deals are few and far between, and why nobody seems to care about what you’re posting.
 You may compare your account to other accounts in your niche, which will only make you feel worse.

 Whenever you feel like this, try to remind yourself that your journey to success is a slow and steady one.
-As your account continues to grow, focus your energy into learning more about your craft, whether by investing in better photography gear and following tutorials on how to use it, or reading up on how to better market yourself.
+As your account continues to grow, focus your energy on learning more about your craft, whether by investing in better photography gear and following tutorials on how to use it or reading up on how to better market yourself.

 Once your account is as professional and appealing to your audience as it can be, the opportunities will present themselves… eventually.

 Perhaps one of your images will get picked up and shared by a famous account, or you will briefly make it onto the explore feed and bring in a few hundred followers at once.
 All these little milestones add up, and within a few months to a few years, you’ll be popular enough to start accepting brand deals.